Laura Giunta Tobin

 2016 – April – “Salvare il mare, il sogno di un bambino: Francesco Tobin”; L’Editoriale; Monaco

-The story aboutmy son Francesco, how he developed his artistic talent and at 9 year of age used it to make a difference for the seahorse and his environment in the Larvotto Beach, Monaco.
+The story about my son Francesco, how he developed his artistic talent and at 9 years old used his skills to make a difference for the seahorse and his environment in the Larvotto Beach, Monaco.

 2016 – January – ‘Lunch with LT’ in English and Italian; Italy Food Monte Carlo; Monaco